emuise/code-structProdSem/scripts/manuscript/manuscript.md

 @berry2007 first explored this idea by proposing the linkage of intra-annual summaries of MODIS derived GPP to dispersive bird species.
-This idea was further refined into the Dynamic Habitat Indices [DHIs;
+This idea was further refined into the Dynamic Habitat Indices [DHIs,
 @coops2008], which have now been shown to be well suited to assess the three aforementioned hypotheses at global scales [@radeloff2019].
 The cumulative DHI calculates the total amount of energy available in a